aparreno14/OpenGalois/README.md

 - independent from verification.

 The explanation layer is not trusted by the verifier.
 If an explanation and a verified certificate ever disagree, the certificate and ruleset are authoritative.
-The explanation layer is not trusted by the verifier.
-If an explanation and a verified certificate ever disagree, the certificate and ruleset are authoritative.

 ---